Skip to content

 TL;DR

-SyncTrack is proposed with a unified architecture comprising track-shared modules (dual cross-track attention for rhythmic synchronization) and track-specific modules (learnable instrument priors for timbre preservation), along with three new rhythmic consistency evaluation metrics (IRS/CBS/CBD), achieving substantial improvements in multi-track music generation quality (FAD: 6.55→1.26, subjective MOS: 3.42 vs. 1.57).
+SyncTrack is proposed with a unified architecture featuring track-shared modules (dual cross-track attention to ensure rhythmic synchronization) and track-specific modules (learnable instrument priors to preserve timbre differences).
+Together with three new rhythmic consistency evaluation metrics (IRS/CBS/CBD), it significantly improves multi-track music generation quality (FAD from 6.55 → 1.26, subjective MOS 3.42 vs. 1.57).

 Background & Motivation

-Background: Multi-track music generation enables independent control over individual instrument tracks (mixing, re-arrangement); methods such as MSDM and MSG-LD employ diffusion models to learn the joint distribution of multiple tracks.
+Background: Multi-track music generation allows independent control over instrument tracks (mixing, re-arrangement).
+Methods like MSDM and MSG-LD use diffusion models to learn the joint distribution of multiple tracks.

-Limitations of Prior Work: Existing methods treat multi-track generation as multivariate time-series or video generation, over-emphasizing inter-track differences while neglecting shared rhythmic structure—resulting in rhythmic instability and inter-track desynchronization.
-MSDM achieves an FAD of 6.55 and a subjective score of only 1.57/5.0.
+Limitations of Prior Work: Existing methods treat multi-track generation as multivariate time series or video generation, overemphasizing inter-track differences while ignoring shared rhythms—leading to rhythmic instability and inter-track desynchronization.
+The FAD of MSDM is as high as 6.55, with a subjective score of only 1.57/5.0.

-Key Challenge: Rhythmic information is shared across tracks (all instruments follow the same beat), whereas timbre information is track-independent (bass is low-pitched, piano is bright)—these two types of information must be handled separately.
+Key Challenge: Rhythmic information is shared across tracks (all instruments follow the same beat), but timbre information is track-independent (bass is deep, piano is bright)—these two types of information need to be processed separately.

-Core Idea: Track-shared modules (shared rhythm) + track-specific modules (independent timbre) + novel evaluation metrics.
+Core Idea: track-shared modules (shared rhythm) + track-specific modules (independent timbre) + new evaluation metrics.

 Method